 Steve Littlejohn is a 40-year communications veteran with more than 25 years of experience in healthcare.
-Currently, Steve undertakes select consulting assignments while growing a portfolio of volunteer initiatives.
+Currently, Steve undertakes select consulting assignments while growing a portfolio of volunteer initiatives in patient safety and healthcare quality.

 Previously, Steve served as Vice President, Communications and Public Affairs, for Mallinckrodt where he successfully resolved U.S. and E.U. nuclear medicine issues for the company.